MNeMoNiCuZ/wdv3-jax-gui/README.md

 If you choose only one model and you use the `Save captions with image`-option, the output text-files will have the same name as the input image file.

 If you choose multiple models and you use the `Save captions with images`-option, the output text-files will have the model-name as part of the caption name.
 Like this: `ImageName.ModelName.txt`.

+# Credits
+Thanks to [borisignjatovic](https://github.com/borisignjatovic) for helping me out with the code!